Louis Antoine Assistant Dean

 John R. McConnell Founder and President

 Mr. McConnell is the head of the school’s leadership team and represents Cristo Rey to the Philadelphia community.
 He retired as a partner at the management consulting firm Deloitte in order to lead the founding of Cristo Rey Philadelphia High School.
 He has served as Chairman of the Board at St. Joseph's Prep and is an active parishioner at St. Katherine of Siena in Wayne, PA.
 Mr. McConnell is a graduate of St. Joseph’s Prep (1970) and Georgetown University (B.S.
 B.A., 1974).
 He earned a Master in Business Administration degree from the University of Pennsylvania’s Wharton School in 1982.
-A Philadelphia native and father of four, he lives with his wife, Gwen, in St. Davids, PA.
+A Philadelphia native and father of four, he lives with his wife, Gwen, in St. David's, PA.

-Colby McDevitt Faculty, Math
+Lauren Mifsud Faculty, Math

-Sean P. Murray Faculty, Theology
+Sean P. Murray Assistant Principal

 Flannery O’Connor Faculty, Theology

-After serving two years as the Director of Admissions, Ms. O’Connor is very excited to be moving back into the classroom as a Theology teacher.
+After serving two years as the Director of Admissions, Ms. O’Connor is very excited to back in the classroom as a Theology teacher.
 She began her career in education as a member of the Alliance for Catholic Education Program (ACE) at the University of Notre Dame.
 As an ACE teacher she taught fourth grade, coached, and moderated student clubs at All Saints Catholic School in Fort Worth, TX.
 Ms. O’Connor is a graduate of Boston College (B.A.
 Theology, Minor in Philosophy, 2006), University of Notre Dame (M.Ed.) and Villanova University (M.S.
 Counseling with a concentration in clinical mental health).
 She is a member of the Gesu School Young Friends Committee and co-founded Philadelphia Advocates for Catholic Education, an organization that advocates for and supports Catholic schools in the city.

 Donna Pinkney School Administration

 Ms. Pinkney is thrilled to work at Cristo Rey Philadelphia High School.
-She believes stongly in the school's mission and is very committed to serving the staff and students to help them achieve their goals.
+She believes strongly in the school's mission and is very committed to serving the staff and students to help them achieve their goals.
 Her pervious experience in education is at the university level, working with both liberal arts and medical students.
 Ms. Pinkney is a Philadelphia native and the mother of two.
 She graduated from John W. Hallahan Catholic High School.
 After graduation, Ms. Pinkney pursued majors in English and Business at both Community College of Philadelphia and LaSalle University.
 She enjoyed an extensive career in banking and also served proudly as a United States Woman Marine.
 Ms. Pinkey currently teaches religious education to middle school aged students and volunteers for her church.

 Eva Porter Faculty, Science